Octopuses shouldn’t be real.

 -

-Octopus Intelligence and Behavior
+Octopus Intelligence & Behavior

 Octopuses can recognize individual humans